 Limitations

-- It is ideal to perform large, complicated audits in a word.
+- Ideal to perform large, and complicated audits in a word.

-- But they are not capable of doing real-time collaboration like other new SaaS tools.
+- Not capable of doing real-time collaboration like other new SaaS tools.

 - Overdependence on clean data feeds without doubt.